How to Scan Multiple Pages into One PDF File

 The Acrobat software has a wide range of features and uses.
 It is capable of merging PDF documents, converting images into PDF files, creating fillable forms, and much more.
 The software can also be used for editing scanned copies or files in JPEG format.

-Let's examine how we can make a PDF file by scanning multiple pages using Adobe Acrobat:
+Let's examine how to make a PDF file by scanning multiple pages using Adobe Acrobat:

 Step 1